 Mercedes-Benz Financial Services

-What it’s offering: For payment deferral requests, Mercedes-Benz Financial Services is directing customers to log in to their account and to follow the instructions on the account home page.
-Mercedes-Benz Financial Services will be waiving late fees from March 15, 2020 through June 15, 2020.
+What it’s offering: For payment deferral requests, Mercedes-Benz Financial Services is directing customers to log in to their account and follow the instructions on the account home page.
 For other needs or questions, Mercedes-Benz Financial Services encourages people to call 1-800-654-6222.
-The company also notes that hold times are longer than usual because of higher-than-normal call volume.

 Wells Fargo Bank

-What it’s offering: Wells Fargo has a COVID-19 page that provides information to help you manage your accounts online.
-The bank is temporarily suspending involuntary car repossessions and offering late-fee waivers and three-month payment deferments.
+What it’s offering: Wells Fargo is offering late-fee waivers and three-month payment deferments.
 If you need help, you’re encouraged to contact customer service, but be prepared for longer-than-normal wait times.